James Tisch

-James S. Tisch (born January 2, 1953) has been the CEO of Loews Corporation since 1999.
+James S. Tisch (born January 2, 1953) is an American businessman who has been the CEO of Loews Corporation since 1999.

 Early life and education

 He was born in 1953 in Atlantic City, New Jersey to Wilma "Billie" Stein and Laurence Tisch.
 His father was co-chairman of Loews Corporation along with his uncle Preston Robert Tisch.

 In 1971, James graduated from Suffield Academy in Suffield, Connecticut.
 He went on to earn a B.A. from Cornell University and an M.B.A. at the Wharton School of the University of Pennsylvania.

 Career

-Tisch's other positions include a seat in the directorate of the Federal Reserve Bank of New York, the chairmanship of WNET, membership in the Council on Foreign Relations, and seats on the boards of General Electric, Mount Sinai Hospital, New York, and the New York Public Library.
+Tisch's other positions include a seat in the board of the Federal Reserve Bank of New York, the chairmanship of WNET, membership in the Council on Foreign Relations, and seats on the boards of General Electric, Mount Sinai Hospital, New York, and the New York Public Library.
+Tisch was an investor, alongside Mark Penn, Victor Ganzi, Josh Harris, and Thomas Peterffy, in The Messenger, a news website that launched in May 2023.

-Philanthropy and political donations

-James and wife Merryl donated $40 million to establish The Tisch Cancer Institute, a state-of-the-art, patient-oriented comprehensive cancer care and research facility at the Mount Sinai Hospital, New York.

-Tisch was a supporter of Rudolph Giuliani and is one of the more prominent donors to the Republican party, and was notable for supporting Joe Lhota for New York City mayor in 2013.